arescrimson/LytroOld/README.md

 **!m [manga name]:** returns information like synopsis, rating based off total votes, genre, and url.

+**!minfo [manga name]** returns additional information like manga rank, serialization, and publish date.

 **!mchr [prefix] [manga name]:** depending on prefix, returns either 'main' main characters, 'sup' supporting characters, or a specified character name.
 Provides information like character role.

 **!mimg [manga name]:** returns a random image pertaining to the picture gallery of the specific manga.

 ## Misc Commands

+**!help** returns a list of possible commands with their descriptions.

 **!rand:** returns information identical to !info with a random anime.